Cazra/CazraGraphs/CazraGraphs/README.txt

  * SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ======================================================================*/

+v 2.0

 Cazra Graphs is a collection of data structure visualizations written with my Pwnee2D Java game engine.

 Currently it provides frameworks for visualizing the following data structures:
 Graphs (directed and undirected)
 Trees

+When updates are made that are not backwards-compatible, the major version number is incremented and the minor version number is set back to 0.
+For backwards-compatible updates, the minor version number is incremented.

 Building the class files/jar from the source code:
 -------------------